 DON’T miss this lifetime opportunity to visit the most exclusive wine-making Châteaus in Bordeaux!
 However, keep in mind, Bordeaux is not only about high-end wine-producing Châteaus.
 There are around 8000 Châteaus around the region and you can find high-quality wines in every price segment.

 Sauternes – High Quality Sweet Wines from the left bank

 Many believe that Bordeaux produces only red wine blends.
 However, Sauternes, a famous village, situated in the South West of Bordeaux, known for its high-quality sweet white wines.

 Crossed by the Ciron, the vineyard benefits from the combination of the heat and humidity, that’s why the bacteria Botrytis Cinerea appear.
 This bacteria allows the development of mushrooms that causes shrivelling grape berries, which results in increased sugar and flavour content and is responsible for the characteristic flavour of Sauternes wines.
 Sauternes wines shine with desserts as well as it expresses its brilliant character with foie gras.

 The grape varieties used in production of Sauternes wines:

-The right bank of Bordeaux wine region includes renowned wine appellations such as Pomeroland Saint-Emilion.
-Wines produced here unlike left bank are more Merlot-based, with Cabernet-Franc, Cabernet Sauvignon, Malbec and Petit Vertod used in blending.
-Wines from the right bank are more fruity, lower in acidity and tannins.
+The right bank of the Bordeaux wine region includes renowned wine appellations such as Pomerol and Saint-Emilion.
+Wines produced here unlike left banks are more Merlot-based, with Cabernet-Franc, Cabernet Sauvignon, Malbec, and Petit Vertod used in blending.
+Wines from the right bank are more fruity, lower in acidity, and tannins.
 Visiting Saint-Emilion is a must for everyone visiting the Bordeaux wine region.
 Later you will discover what makes this little village so special.